Algersoft/algersoftbible/docs/about/additional-specs.md

 * **Desc**: SSL connection
 * **SSL**: true _Enable SSL_

-# _Variable difficulty is a feature that will automatically adjust difficulty for
-individual miners based on their hashrate in order to lower networking and CPU overhead._

 # **Var Diff**

+_*Variable difficulty is a feature that will automatically adjust difficulty for individual miners based on their hashrate in order to lower networking and CPU overhead*_

 * **Min Diff**: 100 _Minimum difficulty_
 * **Max Diff**: 100000000
 * **Target Time**: 60 _Try to get 1 share per this many seconds_